missionpinball/mpf-docs/hardware/smbus/index.rst

 controller, and if your platform is set to ``p3_roc``, MPF assumes your I2C devices are connected to the P3-Roc board.

-To configure MPF to use nativ I2C, you can add an entry to the ``hardware:`` section of your machine config to tell it to override the default platform for your I2C devices and to instead use the ``smbus2`` platform, like this:
+To configure MPF to use native I2C, you can add an entry to the ``hardware:`` section of your machine config to tell it to override the default platform for your I2C devices and to instead use the ``smbus2`` platform, like this: